IP protection Strategies, IP Protection, IP Strategies

 • Establish consequences for infringement

-• Encourage reporting of suspicious activity creating a company culture that respects and safeguards IP rights is essential in global markets.
+• Encourage reporting of suspicious activity, and creating a company culture that respects and safeguards IP rights is essential in global markets.

 Rather than creating a wholly owned subsidiary or local office, consider expansion models that offer more IP control, such as franchising or licensing.